 Consider the following:

-- The restore point that is being exported as a new full backup file is saved to the same repository, wherein the source selected restore points reside.
+- Veeam Backup & Replication saves an exported restore point as a full backup file to the same repository, where the source restore points reside.

-- Once export is complete, exported backup files will be displayed under the Backups > Disk (VeeamZIP) node.
+- Once export is complete, exported backup files will be displayed under the Backups > Disk (Exported) node.

-- [For scale-out backup repositories] Backup files exported to the capacity tier will be displayed under the Backups > Object Storage (VeeamZIP) node, and backup files exported to the archive tier will be displayed under the Backups > Archive (VeeamZIP) node.
+- [For scale-out backup repositories] Backup files exported to the capacity tier will be displayed under the Backups > Capacity Tier (Exported) node, and backup files exported to the archive tier will be displayed under the Backups > Archive (VeeamZIP) node.

 - If a restore point that is being exported resides on the tenant side, a new full backup file will also be exported to the same repository (on the tenant side) from which the source restore point is being taken.